 For anyone trying to stay on top of the game though I would highly recommend researching the difference between Wi-Fi 6 and Wi-Fi 6E as the Wi-Fi 6E systems are being pushed and becoming more and more common even though devices to use them that have the 6 megahertz radio included are not very common yet.
 But considering all the things that will change once MATTER is included in iot devices I have no doubt there will be an insane amount of recommendations to update and upgrade routers on this forum considering all the device connections possible then.

 I thought I’d write a more comprehensive answer I can refer to later since I see so many users believe their connectivity issues are solely Wyze’s fault.
-Some will cite their signal strength or Bandwidth as evidence it’s definitely Wyze’s fault, though the issue is way more complicated than just signal strength or even bandwidth alone.
+Some will cite their good/strong signal strength or Bandwidth as evidence it’s definitely Wyze’s fault, though the issue is way more complicated than just signal strength or even bandwidth alone.